 57. Increased work of breathing can be detected clinically by noting what three things?

-58. When inspiratory muscles tire, the tidal volume decreases.
-What happens to the respiratory rate?
+58. When inspiratory muscles tire, the tidal volume decreases, and what happens to the respiratory rate?

 59. What are the early signs of hypoxia?